-Her second Perera Elsewhere album, titled All Of This, will be released in June 2017.
+Her second Perera Elsewhere album, titled All Of This, was released in June 2017.
 It sees her lay her guitar to rest and exchange it for synthesizers in order to create her very own unique backdrop for her songs.
 The listener even hears her playing trumpet on a few tracks, the instrument she has in fact played the longest.
 Her development as a self-taught producer is clearly audible yet she manages to retain the raw yet sophisticated form of expression for which she has become known.
 Eerie ambient meets adventurous psychedelic pop, avant R&B, and experimental folk and that addresses issues such as gated communities, over-consumption, the self-obsessive ego, the constant background noise and echo chamber of the world we live in.

 As an insatiable music junkie, Perera has been collecting music since she was a kid in London.
 She started out making compilation tapes and overdubs using cassettes she'd bought in the market or recording stuff she heard on the radio as a child.
 However it was only long after she started producing her own music with Ableton that she slowly started DJing for fun at her friends' small sweaty parties in Berlin in 2007.
 It started as an escape from the pressures of her intense live gig schedule with Jahcoozi, with whom she toured 5 continents.
 She clearly still sees herself as a fan of other peoples' music and feels happy to communicate and express that.